CianShev/ObjectDetectionAndroid/README.md

 ## Getting Started
 Firstly, download Anaconda virtual environment.
 There are several version conflict issues (notably with Pip, Python and TensorFlow itself) that will prevent initialisation or training of the model, so utilising a virtual environment is neccessary.

-Navigate to [the Anaconda downloads page](https://www.anaconda.com/distribution/) and select version 3.x.x (currently 3.7), the version suitable for Python 3.x.
-Install Anaconda After installation, run the Anaconda prompt with administrator privileges and enter the following commands to create our new virtual environment named tensorflow1:
+Navigate to [the Anaconda downloads page](https://www.anaconda.com/distribution/) and select version 3.x.x (currently 3.7) for Windows, the version suitable for Python 3.x.
+Don't tick the box to add PATH on installation.
+After installation, run the Anaconda prompt with administrator privileges and enter the following commands to create our new virtual environment named tensorflow1:

 ```
 (base) C:\Windows\system32> cd /